Ashishjoshi01/Ashishjoshi01/README.md

-- 👋 Hi, I’m @Ashishjoshi01
+- 👋 Hi, I’m @Ashishjoshi
-- 👀 I’m interested in startups
+- 👀 I’m interested in machine learning and development
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently pursuing btech
-- 💞️ I’m looking to collaborate on my own startup idea if you want to know contact me
+- 💞️ I’m looking for internship
 - 📫 How to reach me reacch me at ashishjoshi7065@gmail.com

 <!---